-Evolutionary psychology teaches us that, for their own survival, children come to life mentally equipped to crave parent’s approval.
+Evolutionary psychology teaches us that, for their own survival, children come to life mentally predisposed to crave parent’s approval.

-For survival reasons, children are hypersensitive to what their parents think and feel about them, which give parents immense power over children.
+For survival reasons, children are hypersensitive to what their parents think and feel about them, which gives parents immense power over children.